-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule from the CPUC that the work performed was sufficient, upon completion of treatment and under the direction of the qualified archaeologist.
-Should the resource also be identified as a TCR, then measures outlined in Section 4.18 will also apply if resource-specific measures identified during the resource-specific consultation do not supersede them. c.
+A pplicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule from the CPUC that the work performed was sufficient, upon completion of treatment and under the direction of the qualified archaeologist.
+Should the resource also be identified as a TCR, then measures outlined in Section 4.18 will also apply if resource-specific measures identified during the resource-specific consultation do not supersede them. с.
 Construction monitoring shall be conducted by an archaeologist for initial ground-disturbing activities that may occur within 100 feet of Dry Creek, Huer Huero Creek, the Salinas River, and the Estrella River, or within 50 feet of all known archaeological sites.
 Ground-disturbing activities are defined as activities that may include, but are not limited to boring, grading, grubbing, excavation, drilling, and trenching, within the project areas.
 Monitoring of ground disturbance shall also occur in the vicinity of Santa Ysabel Ranch, which was identified as culturally sensitive by AB 52 consulting tribes.
 The archaeological monitor will complete daily monitoring logs that will provide descriptions of the day's activities, including construction activities, locations, and any cultural materials identified.
-The logs will be compiled and submitted to the CPUC on a regular hasis to be determined prior to beginning basis to be determined prior to beginning construction.
-Should any archaeological materials be unearthed, the monitor shall follow the
+The logs will be compiled and submitted to the CPUC on a regular basis to be determined prior to beginning cultural materials identified.
+The logs will be compiled and submitted to the CPUC on a regular

-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule directives of Mitigation Measure CR-1(b).
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule directives of Mitigation Measure CR-1(b).
 If human remains are discovered during project construction the archaeological monitor shall comply with Mitigation Measure CR-2.
 The archaeological monitor will work in tandem with the Native American monitor.
 The involvement of Native American monitors is described in Mitigation Measure TCR-1.
 MM CR-2.
 Comply with the legal requirements of PRC 5097.98.
-California Health and Safety Code Section 7050.5 shall be followed, as described in APM CUL-4, if human remains are discovered during construction of the Proposed Project or the reasonably foreseeable distribution components or alternative.
+ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, 1.
+Should human remains be 1.
+During construction immediately following California Health and Safety Code Section 7050.5 shall be followed, as described in APM CUL-4, if human remains are discovered during construction of the Proposed Project or the reasonably foreseeable distribution components or alternative.
 If human remains are discovered, all work within 50 feet of the discovery shall cease and the archaeological monitor shall immediately notify the Project's cultural resources principal investigator.
 In turn, the principal investigator shall immediately notify the County coroner, as well as the CPUC and their appointed professional archaeologist.
 If an archaeological monitor is not present at the time of the find, Project proponent's environmental inspector or construction supervisor shall make the notifications.
-State of California Health and Safety Code Section 7050.5 stipulates that no further disturbance will occur until the County Coroner has made a determination of ES, PPLR, RFDC, SS-1, PLR-1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 1.
-Should human remains be discovered, confirm remains are evaluated, construction processes are halted, and notifications to the appropriate entities are completed in accordance with PRC 5097.98, as outlined in this MM.
-(CPUC) During construction immediately following discovery.
+State of California Health and Safety Code Section 7050.5 stipulates that no further disturbance will occur until the County Coroner has made a determination of origin and disposition pursuant to PRC Section SE-PLR-2 discovered, confirm remains are evaluated, construction processes are halted, and notifications to the appropriate entities are completed in accordance with PRC 5097.98, as outlined in this MM.
+(CPUC) discovery.